About SMC ES

 Subtítulo

-SMC Spain wants to contribute to science being reported in the media with context, expert sources, and the best available evidence.
-Because only in this way can we improve the quality of public discussion on the many topical issues that are linked to science.
+The SMC Spain aims to enhance science media coverage with context, expert sources, and the best available evidence.
+This is the only way to improve the quality of public debates on the many topical issues linked to science.

 Read our guiding principles and objectives